jjlee740/sudoku-solver-python/README.md

 ## Exact Cover & Dancing Links

-The theory behind exact cover and dancing links can be difficult to grasp but actually extremely intuitive once you wrap your head around them.
+The theory behind exact cover and dancing links can be difficult to grasp but extremely intuitive once you wrap your head around them.
 Below is a quick recap of what an exact cover problem is and how dancing links may help solve these problems.

 Sudoku problems belong in the class of Exact Cover problems which have a defined deterministic solution.